danbrakeley/frog/README.md

 ## TODO

-- handle dicritics in uicode on long transient lines
+- handle diacritics in unicode on long transient lines
 - go doc pass
 - test on linux and mac
 - handle terminal width size changing while an app is running (for anchored lines)